Glock Night Sights Installation Without a Sight Pusher (HD+Quick)

 What tools are needed to install Glock night sights without a sight pusher?

-You'll need a Glock pistol, a nylon punch, a 3/16 nut driver, replacement sights (like Glock OEM), blue medium-strength thread locker, a hammer, and a vice with soft jaws to prevent marring.
+You'll need a Glock pistol, a nylon punch, a 3/16" nut driver, replacement night sights, blue thread locker, a hammer, and a vice with soft jaws.
+Sandpaper can be helpful for tight fits.

-How do you remove the front sight on a Glock without a pusher?
+How do you safely remove the slide for night sight installation?

-What is the process for installing the rear sight on a Glock without a pusher?
+What is the process for installing the front night sight on a Glock?

-Secure the slide in a vice.
-Use a nylon punch and hammer to drift out the old rear sight.
-Start the new sight by hand, ensuring it enters the dovetail correctly, then gently tap it into place with the hammer.
+Secure the slide in a vice with soft jaws.
+Use a nylon punch and hammer to drift out the old sight.
+Start the new sight by hand, then tap it into place with the hammer and punch until centered.

 Related News